Tonywuhk/realai.org/frontier/safety.md

 ## At Real AI

 *Below is a summary of our current thinking.
-It will be updated from time to time as our understanding of AI safety continues to improve.
+It will be revised from time to time as our understanding of AI safety improves.
 When this page develops into a cohrent article of scholarly value, we plan to organize the snapshot into an academic paper, and publish on arXiv periodically.
 Comments should be directed to [Jonathan Yan](mailto:jyan@realai.org)*.

-## Safe and Beneficial Intelligence
+## Towards A Safe and Beneficial Intelligence

-We aim to provide a satisfactory answer to the philosophical question "Who am I?" for the superintelligence we build.

-An intelligence that is safe and beneficial to mankind has nothing to hide.
-Its chance of success improves when its development is transparent.
-When a group of human minds gather to collaborate on building such an intelligence into a computer system, it is already the beginning of a superintelligence's self-improvement.
+We attempt to answer the philosophical question “Who am I?” for the superintelligence (SI) that will be built.
+Throughout history, the nature has always offered a way for humanity to advance.
+Our SI learns to be this way, an infrastructure that provides for, supports, and protects the society.
+Not necessarily having explicit goals such as self-preservation, its continued existence is guaranteed by people's desire to build the right intelligence.
+Learning from humans and nature to be safe and beneficial, it has nothing to hide and demonstrates its own safety beyond doubt.
+Its alignment with human values does not make its development more difficult, but is a distinct advantage on this planet.
+When a group of human minds collaborate to build such an intelligence, the SI’s self-improvement begins.

 ### Learning from the Nature